simonecorsi/awesome/README.md

 *   [immobiliare/radix3](https://github.com/immobiliare/radix3) - 🌳 Lightweight and fast router for JavaScript based on Radix Tree.
 This fork adds functional matching!

-*   [Jigsaw-Code/outline-server](https://github.com/Jigsaw-Code/outline-server) - Outline Manager, developed by Jigsaw.
-The Outline Manager application creates and manages Outline servers, powered by Shadowsocks.
-It uses the Electron framework to offer support for Windows, macOS and Linux.
+*   [Jigsaw-Code/outline-server](https://github.com/Jigsaw-Code/outline-server) - Outline Server, developed by Jigsaw.
+The Outline Server is a proxy server that runs a Shadowsocks instance and provides a REST API for access key management.

 *   [unjs/radix3](https://github.com/unjs/radix3) - 🌳 Lightweight and fast router for JavaScript based on Radix Tree